Friends of the Pilgrims Series©

 I have been working on this new series of books since 1995, documenting the early generations of ten men who came to Plymouth after the Mayflower, viz:

-***VISIT NEW WEBSITE FOR NEW MAYFLOWER BOOK IN*** MAY 2011
+***VISIT THIS WEBSITE FOR MY LATEST MAYFLOWER BOOK***

 Full transcripts of wills are given in the first three generations along with biographical data and gravestone pictures.
 All epitaphs that were found and transcribed are included.
 Most importantly, these early generations are fully documented.